 Although orchestral scholars often come from a musical background they are not restricted to this area of study.
 You can undertake any degree across our 21 academic departments and schools and still benefit from the unique training experience afforded by our orchestral programme.

-If you play one of the following instruments, we would certainly encourage you to apply for an Orchestral Scholarship (in order of priority).
-If you do not play one of the instruments listed, please do still consider applying as scholarships are awarded on merit and talent:
+If you play one of the following instruments, we would encourage you to apply (in order of priority).
+If you play a different instrument, please still apply as scholarships are awarded on merit and talent:

 - Double bass